 I have recently been learning JavaFX 8 by developing a JavaFX application.
 One of the new concepts in JavaFX is that of properties and binding, whereby, you can link (or bind) the property from one object, to the property of another.
+In this article, I won’t explain the concepts of binding, or of properties (see Using JavaFX Properties and Binding for more info), but will show you a JavaFX binding example, of how to use binding, to easily set whether a UI control is enabled or disabled, based on a property of another control.

 A few years ago, I posted a Blog titles Java on Mac OS X, which, in part gave a bit of the history of Java on Mac OS X, and listed the current state of affairs at the time.
 Since then, Apple has released three new version of OS X, but, interestingly, things have not changed that much, since I posted that Blog.